atul-ramkrishnan/ford_fulkerson/README.md

   cd ford_fulkerson
 ```

+The graph files for simulation 1 and simulation 2 are present in the `data/simulation1` and `data\simulation2` folders respectively.
 For convenience, the results in the project report can be replicated by running a single command.
 Running the below script iterates over all the files pertinent to the simulation and prints out the results in the terminal along with generating a csv file in the results folder.

 ### Running Simulation 1